ylvao/mrchem/doc/users/user_ref.rst

     **Default** ``-1.0``

    :guess_type: Type of initial guess for ground state orbitals. ``chk`` restarts a previous calculation which was dumped using the ``write_checkpoint`` keyword.
 This will load MRA and electron spin configuration directly from the checkpoint files, which are thus required to be identical in the two calculations. ``mw`` will start from final orbitals in a previous calculation written using the ``write_orbitals`` keyword.
-The orbitals will be re-projected into the new computational setup, which means that the electron spin configuration and MRA can be different in the two calculations. ``gto`` reads precomputed GTO orbitals (requires extra non-standard input files for basis set and MO coefficients). ``core`` and ``sad`` will diagonalize the Fock matrix in the given AO basis (SZ, DZ, TZ or QZ) using a Core or Superposition of Atomic Densities Hamiltonian, respectively.
+The orbitals will be re-projected into the new computational setup, which means that the electron spin configuration and MRA can be different in the two calculations. ``gto`` reads precomputed GTO orbitals (requires extra non-standard input files for basis set and MO coefficients). ``core`` and ``sad`` will diagonalize the Fock matrix in the given AO basis (SZ, DZ, TZ or QZ) using a Core or Superposition of Atomic Densities Hamiltonian, respectively. ``cube`` will start from orbitals saved in cubefiles from external calculations.

     **Type** ``str``